 You don’t have to give your patient a copy of the prescription before the fitting is complete.
 However, if you’re prepared to sell your patient contact lenses, you can’t refuse to give them a copy of their prescription on the grounds that their fitting isn’t complete.
 If you’re willing to sell them the lenses, that means their fitting is complete, and you must give them a copy of the prescription.
 Similarly, if you are simply renewing a patient’s prescription, you must provide the prescription immediately upon completion of the examination.

 Can I give the prescription digitally instead of on paper?

 Yes, if all of these conditions are met:

-- the electronic means can be accessed, downloaded, and printed by the patient.
+- the electronic prescription can be accessed, downloaded, and printed by the patient.
 If provided through a portal, access to the prescription should remain available as long as the prescription is valid.

 You should keep records showing a patient’s consent to digital delivery for at least three years.